 - Friendship makes marriages last – Mom and Dad really are best friends.
 I can’t imagine one without the other and either could they.
 They like being together (most of the time!).
-Dad goes to movies that he has zero interest in, because Mom loves movies.
-Mom became the biggest Georgia Tech fan I knew growing up, because she wanted to join my Dad in that.
+Dad goes to movies of which he has zero interest, because Mom loves movies.
+Mom became the biggest Georgia Tech fan I knew growing up, because she wanted to join my Dad in it.
 I don’t think anyone cheered as loud as Mom at often mediocre Tech games than Mom.
 Seriously.

 - Grandkids are wonderful – I don’t think I have ever seen better grandparents than Mom and Dad.
 It’s been fun to see.
 My eight wonderful nieces and nephews are going to have a legacy and memories of their grandparents like very few people.
 If I am fortunate enough to have children one of these days, one of my biggest joys will be in having them exposed to the greatest grandparents I know.